-Allocate a local array of the given shape and type on the device. shape is either an integer or a tuple of integers representing the array's dimensions and must be a simple constant expression. type is a Numba type of the elements needing to be stored in the array.
+The definition must result in a Python int (i.e. not a NumPy scalar or other scalar / integer-like type). type is a Numba type of the elements needing to be stored in the array.
 The array is private to the current thread.
 An array-like object is returned which can be read and written to like any standard array (e.g. through indexing).